 Saturday, April 17, 12021 HE

-Last week I ended up doing first Tuesday Night Race (TNR#1) as a night paddle.
+Last week I ended up doing the first vTNR as a night paddle.
 This week I was hoping to be more organized and proactive and do an early morning run or at least a daytime paddle.

 Below is a virtual tour of the racecourse created via Google Earth Studio.